 The financial losses of any drug addiction including ketamine can cause you to lose your home.
 Many people who are addicted to ketamine wind up using money set aside for bills and mortgage payments to purchase the drug.

 Psychosis is not the only mental problem that occurs when someone uses ketamine.
 Some people wind up with delusions.
 These delusions can manifest themselves at almost anything.

 10. Loss of your Life

 Loss of life is the final way that a ketamine can ruin your life.
 Ketamine overdose is deadly and not reversible.
 Although death due to ketamine overdose is rare, it is final.
 A certain portion of people who use ketamine experience allergic reactions or die due to risky decisions that they make while taking the drug.

 How you Can Get Help for a Ketamine Addiction

 If you are experiencing any of these life changing issues and are addicted to ketamine, we can help.
-Call us at 800-601-3889.
+Call us at 800-601-3889 (Who Answers?).
 We can help you find the treatment that you need before ketamine ruins your life.